You might remember my goal this year is to use up all the reclaimed and scrap wood.

 - Safety goggles and gloves

-Start this project with new 2 x 4’s if you don’t have scrap wood available.
-I wanted to make this planter 8 stacks high, you can decide how wide you want your pieces and then begin marking each board prior to cutting.
+Another perk is you can also decide how wide you want your pieces and then begin marking each board prior to cutting.

 Lining Everything Up

 I carefully lined everything with the help of my chickens.
 Every time I build they show up, it’s the craziest thing.

 Use the drill for pilot holes and make sure your screws are nearby; I happened to use recycled screws for this project as well.

 Putting it all Together

 - Line up your corner posts on a flat surface and add one stack of your 2 x 4 wood pieces.